Are you planning your South Korea travels and wondering where to stay in Busan? You’ve come to the right place!

 Best for: Couples and families looking for larger rooms

 Hotel Foret Premier Nampo is a conveniently located place to stay in Busan when you want to be based in Nampo-Dong.
-It’s a three-star hotel that boasts a restaurant leading onto an outdoor terrace with views of the Busan skyline.

 The rooms come with spacious en-suite shower rooms, coffee machines, and flatscreen TVs.
 Some even have a dedicated seating area with a cozy sofa, giving you more space to relax.

 With the airport bus stop right on your doorstep and Jagalchi Fish Market just a short walk away, you can easily spend hours exploring the area.
-And if you’re looking to pamper yourself, you can head to the in-house spa for a luxurious treatment.

 Budget place to stay in Nampo-dong: K 79 Guesthouse